©Tom Marshall

 About

-Sometimes referred to the ‘sea parrot’ the puffin is instantly recognisable from its brightly coloured parrot-like bill.
-Spending winter at sea, every year thousands of puffins return to the UK to nest in their little hobbit-like burrows in the ground.
-Puffins are loyal to one another, each year mating with the same bird and producing one chick.
-This one chick, known as a puffling, keeps its parents busy though fishing to keep it well-fed and satisfied.
-Their favourite meal is sand eel which they catch by diving and swimming using their wings.How to identify
+Sometimes referred to as the ‘sea parrot’ or 'clown of the sea', the puffin is instantly recognisable thanks to its brightly coloured, parrot-like bill.
+They spend the winter out at sea, usually a long way from land.
+Every spring, thousands of puffins return to the UK to nest on cliffs or offshore islands.
+They nest in little hobbit-like burrows in the ground, or crevices in cliffsides.Puffins are loyal to one another, returning to the same mate each year.
+When they first reunite, they spend time rubbing their bills together (known as billing), reaffirming their bond.
+Each breeding season, they will have a single chick, known as a puffling.
+The puffling keeps its parents busy though fishing to keep it well-fed and satisfied.
+Their favourite meal is sand eel which they catch by diving and swimming using their wings.

 The Isles of Scilly are home to breeding populations of thirteen species, including puffins, with around 20,000 birds in all.
 Puffins don't breed on Scilly in high numbers, but their comical beaks and black-and-white butler coats make them an icon of islands.
 The best time to enjoy our seabirds is the spring and summer, from April to July, when you'll see the biggest diversity.
 Fulmars hang on the wind off their cliffs, shags stand sentry on the rocks, puffins, guillemots and razorbills hang out on their islands, whilst flocks of gannets (which don’t breed on Scilly) feast on the small fish that are shoaling around the islands.
 Gulls swoop around the harbour and bays and shout out their noisy calls over Hugh Town.